evadecker/eva.town/www/content/site.md

 ----

-Description: Hello, my name is Kyle.
-I'm a designer and front-end developer.
-I like organizing messes of information into something understandable and human.
+Description: Kyle Decker is a designer who codes.
+He likes making lists and organizing messes.

 ----